silvest/HEPfit/Doxygen/Installation.md

   $ cmake . <options>
 ~~~~~~~~~~~~~~~

-or, alternatively, you may separate a directory for building from the
+Alternatively, a directory separate from the
-source directory:
+source directory can be made for building SusyFit (recommended, as it allows for easy deletion of the build):

 ~~~~~~~~~~~~~~~
   $ mkdir SusyFit-x.x/build